Interview with GO.RA

 Metamodernism impacts my broader artistic practice by encouraging a sense of exploration, curiosity, and openness.
 It allows me to present my work as an ongoing process, where questions lead to more questions, and the journey toward understanding becomes as important as the final outcome.
 This dynamic and evolving philosophy aligns with my pursuit of truth and resonates deeply with the ever-changing nature of landscapes and the human experience.

-Want to learn more about the artist & their art?
-Want to purchase the artworks?
+Interested in these works?
+Or want to learn more about the artist & their art?

 Instagram: